 I started the firm in the mid 1990’s after the Savings and Loan implosion killed commercial real estate for about five years.

 In 1978, I got my California real estate license, and two years later, my broker’s license.
 In 1993, I was awarded the nationally recognized CCIM designation by the Commercial Investment Real Estate Institute.
 In 1997, I was admitted to practice law in California and founded Hanson Law Firm.
-I started the Firm to represent real estate brokers, and it still does.
+I started the Firm to defend real estate brokers, and it it still does.
+We sue them too.

 I’m an experienced trial lawyer, not just a litigator.
 I’m not afraid of (and actually enjoy) being in a courtroom.
 I’ve been called ingenious, tenacious, and strategic.
 I’ll take those accolades.